Remembering 9/11 …and

 Over 90,000 cars drive under these bridges every day.
 Let them know you remember and that you and West Linn care!

-Please stop by anytime the week before 9/11 and tie a yellow ribbon on the fence.
-Bring your family, and remember as you tie 1, 10, 100, or more ribbons.
+Please stop by anytime the week of 9/11 and tie a yellow ribbon on the fence.
+Bring your family, and remember as you tie 1, 10, 100, or more ribbons.Help your children to be touched by recent history and to learn to honor & respect those who serve them today.

 Ribbons will be supplied.